|Simon Cropper is an experienced ecologist working primarily in south-eastern Australia with a strong

 Current Work Previous Work Capacity Statement Other Publications

-Working in the Gastro and Food Allergy Group of the Murdoch Childrens Research Institute to support the research teams involved in the SchoolNuts, HealthNuts & Vitality studies.
+Working in the Gastro and Food Allergy Group of the Murdoch Childrens Research Institute to support the research team through the centralisation, standardisation and integration of the existing research data on food allergies from the SchoolNuts, HealthNuts & Vitality studies and providing advice on possible data sinks that would promote the ongoing storage and analysis of this clinical, questionnaire, and laboratory biospecimen data.

 Created an on-line system for patients to book home and clinic visits and a revamped HealthNuts database using REDCap 7 and recurring instruments to manage multiple visits and siblings.